DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-view.md

 ### <a name="table-row"></a>TableRow

-Describes properties of a table row rendered by the TableView plugin.
+Describes properties of a table row the TableView plugin renders.

 A value with the following shape:

 Field | Type | Description
 ------|------|------------
-key | string | A unique identifier of the table row. type | string | Specifies the table row type.
+key | string | A table row's unique identifier. type | string | Specifies the table row type.
 The specified value affects which cell template is used to render the row. rowId? | number &#124; string  | Specifies the associated user data row's ID. row? | [Row](grid.md#row) | Specifies the associated user data row.